For the Polish people, Shakespeare’s

 The critical reception of Hamlet, as well as the critical reception of Shakespeare in Poland, followed a slightly different path than the theatrical renditions of his plays.
 It goes back to the second phase of the development of the Polish Enlightenment, when Stanisław II August Poniatowski (1732-1798) help found the Polish national theater and when Monitor, the leading periodical of Polish Enlightenment, published Ignacy Krasicki’s (pseudonym Teatralski) biographical and critical information on Shakespeare (following Dr. Johnson’s ideas).

 Although in eighteenth-century Poland Shakespeare was not counted among respectable writers, sentimental worship of cultural heritage and the cult of an author fashionable at that time did influence Polish perception of the playwright.
-Close connections to English literature are established by Poniatowski himself and by Izabela Czartoryska (1746-1835) for whom “reading” Shakespeare meant, apart from examining the texts, visits to Stratford, to the galleries and to other places that invoked locus geni.10
+Close connections to English literature are established by Poniatowski himself and by Izabela Czartoryska (1746-1835) for whom “reading” Shakespeare meant, apart from examining the texts, visits to Stratford, to the galleries and to other places that invoked locus geni.

-The Neo-classicists’ dogmas were entirely rejected when the first tide of Romanticism reached Poland at the end of the 1820s.
-Nevertheless, Shakespeare's works had to wait for the full tide of Romanticism to reach Poland before they could appear in an authentic form, translated neither from French nor from German versions, but from the original.11 The universal and enthusiastic admiration of Shakespeare shared by the Romantic poets of Poland, themselves striving with passion and energy not only against foreign cultural domination but also against the rule of classicism, failed at first to produce any good translations.
+The universal and enthusiastic admiration of Shakespeare shared by the Romantic poets of Poland, themselves striving with passion and energy not only against foreign cultural domination but also against the rule of classicism, failed at first to produce any good translations.
 Yet this was the time when Shakespeare began his lasting reign in Polish belles-lettres.
 Maurycy Mochnacki (1804-1834) was one of the first Polish Romantics who advocated an interest in Shakespeare's drama, he revealed the inadequacy of the eighteenth century translations/adaptation, and urged Polish actors, directors, playwrights, and poets to return to the original version of Shakespeare's plays.
 Maurycy Mochnacki (1804-1834), one of the first Polish Romantics who advocated an interest in Shakespeare's drama, revealed the inadequacy of the eighteenth-century translations/adaptation and urged Polish actors, directors, playwrights, and poets to return to the original version of Shakespeare’s plays.

 By that time the “myth of Hamlet—the transmitter of romantic ideology” turned out to be very enduring.
 The play assumed a crucial role in the birth and propagation of Romantic ideas in Polish culture and its political agenda: the liberation of Poland from foreign domination.
 Czesław Miłosz rightly maintains that “Romanticism in Poland acquired an extremely activist character” (1986: 201) and the play was appropriated by the Polish Romantics as their poetic manifesto.
 Adam Mickiewicz (1798-1855), the most eminent Polish Romantic poet and one of the most charismatic Romantic warriors against the oppressing Empires, opened his collection of works entitled Poezja [Poetry, 1822], with the poem “Romantyczność” [Romanticism] which he preceded with a paraphrase from Hamlet: “I see.
 Where?
 In my mind’s eye.”
 Deftly expressing the core of the Romantic theory of cognition, the quotation became the quintessential declaration of Polish Romanticism, while the play itself found its numerous echoes in the theoretical and practical foundations of the best of the Polish Romantic traditions.